 The persistent gale blowing over from Whisperhaunt Pass is the defining trait of this area, and as a result, the smell of the Skull Pool below is somewhat muted by the persistent stream of fresh air coming through.
 Hanging high above is the Swingin' Riggin', a massive galleon connected to the cavern ceiling by heavy iron chains-how it got there, one can only speculate.
 Protruding from the ceiling to the east of it is the Timekeeper, a massive water clock, which no longer functions.
-A natural shelf provides sturdy support for buildings up here, and as a result, this cavern has been mined out somewhat toward the north in the interest of more housing space.
+A natural shelf of rock juts out from the walls and provides sturdy support for buildings up here, and as a result, this cavern has been mined out somewhat toward the north in the interest of more housing space.